 Connecting Youth with Nature

 Human health and healthy environments are interdependent.
-Exposure to nature not only makes people feel better emotionally but it also to improves physical well-being.
-We support developing youth environmental leadership because research shows connecting young people to nature and their local environment not only improves life-long health it also gives them the confidence and resilience to become environmental leaders needed to protect their future.
+Exposure to nature not only makes people feel better emotionally but also improves physical well-being.
+We support developing youth environmental leadership because research shows connecting young people to nature and their local environment not only improves life-long health; it also gives them the confidence and resilience to become environmental leaders needed to protect their future.